sudanchapagain/zide/README.md

 The `zide-edit` command takes the place of your `EDITOR`.
 Instead of launching your `EDITOR`, it automates switching to your open editor pane, and sends it the correct `zellij` action commands so that it opens those files in the open editor pane.

-### `zide-rename-tab`
+### `zide-rename`

-The `zide-rename-tab` command is a convenience script for renaming zellij tabs.
+The `zide-rename` command is a convenience script for renaming zellij tabs.
 You can provide it a parameter of a tab name, and it'll use that to rename the currently focused tab.
 However, its main use case is in a layout as an auto-closing pane.
 Usage in this way will automatically name new tabs after whatever directory they're being opened to.

 ---